drduh/YubiKey-Guide/README.md

 Once keys are moved to hardware, they cannot be extracted again, so make sure you have made an **encrypted** backup before proceeding.
 An encrypted USB drive or container can be made using [VeraCrypt](https://www.veracrypt.fr/en/Downloads.html).

-Also consider using a [paper copy](http://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup measure.
+Also consider using a [paper copy](https://www.jabberwocky.com/software/paperkey/) of the keys as an additional backup measure.

+## Linux

-To format and encrypt a USB drive on Linux, first attach it and check its label:
+Attach a USB disk and check its label:

 ```console
 $ sudo dmesg | tail